-Subsequent literature in public economics has examined implications of redistributive tax distortions for education subsidies.8 Bovenberg and Jacobs (2005) have argued in a static model without any borrowing constraints or income risk that redistributive taxes and education subsidies are 'Siamese twins': the latter are needed to counter the effects of the former in dulling educational incentives.
-Alternatively, the presence of progressive income taxes implies a 'fiscal externality' associated with education which enables agents to earn higher incomes and thereby pay higher taxes.
-Educational subsidies are needed to ensure that agents internalize this externality.
+examined implications of redistributive tax distortions for education subsidies.12 Bovenberg and Jacobs (2005) have argued in a static model without any borrowing constraints or income risk that redistributive taxes and education subsidies are 'Siamese twins': the latter are needed to counter the effects of the former in dulling educational incentives.
 Jacobs, Schindler and Yang (2012) show the same result obtains when the model is extended to a context with uninsurable income risk.
-Unlike our paper, these arguments for educational subsidies arise from pre-existing
+Unlike our paper, these arguments for educational subsidies arise from pre-existing income tax distortions, which disappear in the case of a laissez faire status quo.
+None of these models incorporate ability heterogeneity and missing credit markets, which create an efficiency role for educational subsidies in our model, even in the absence of any progressive income taxes.